-One of Glasgow's oldest, and certainly its most-loved, live music venues is Barrowlands' Ballroom.
-It’s brilliantly retro, its acoustically superb and it attracts the greats of indie, metal, hip-hop and beyond.
+One of Glasgow's oldest, and certainly its most-loved, live music venues is the Barrowlands Ballroom.
+It’s brilliantly retro, acoustically superb and attracts the greats of indie, metal, hip-hop and beyond.
 It’s also Glasgow’s most iconic gig venue thanks to its trademark flashing neon sign, so you’ll never have trouble finding it.

 Another Glasgow live music institution is Nice 'n' Sleazy.
 The favourite hangout of many of Glasgow’s indie bands, Sleazy's offers such a wide variety of gig nights that anyone should be able to have a good time here.
 Upstairs there’s a spacious bar; downstairs you'll find an intimate live music space where you’ll find gigs by local bands, underground legends, and touring bands on the cusp of glory.

 King Tut’s Wah Wah Hut has long dined out on the fact that it’s the place where Alan McGee discovered Oasis, but it should be famed more for its diverse gig lineups than this anecdote.
 With a capacity of 300 at a push, it’s cramped, sweaty and very, very loud, with a new lineup, mostly made up of up-and-coming bands, almost every night of the week.

 Glasgow's music scene has been through the wars in recent years, with the loss of a pair of key venues in the city centre following the Glasgow School of Art fires.
 The O2 ABC, which occupied a distinctive art deco building that once housed Scotland's first cinema, and The Art School will be sorely missed, but the city still has a wide range of venues to choose from.